yaskovdev/blog/source/_posts/2017-12-11-why-is-20-12-2017-12-00-not-a-moment-in-time.md

 date:   2017-12-11 21:00:00 +0300
 categories: [java, utc]
 comments: true
+excerpt: "Your friend Joyce from another country wants you to have a video call at 20.**.2017 12:00.
+Will you join?"
 ---

 Your friend Joyce from another country wants you to have a video call at `20.**.2017 12:00`.
 Will you join?